 So how can you find time and manage juggling freelancing while working at a full-time job?
 Here’s my advice on how to become a freelance writer without leaving your day job.
 (And if you’re totally new to the field, here’s how to pitch an article to a magazine.)

 “I found that the best time to do my freelance work was early in the morning before heading to the office.
 That’s when I had a fresh mind, and it’s too easy to come up with excuses after work, from happy hour to feeling burned out after a long day at the office.
 You’d be surprised at how many experts are willing to do early interviews.
-And if they’re not, my go-to trick was to find west coast-based experts so that I could run home after work and catch them at the end of their day.
+And if they’re not, my go-to trick was to find West Coast-based experts so that I could run home after work and catch them at the end of their day.
 When you have a feature or more in-depth assignment, it’s a good idea to set aside one weekend day.” – Celia Shatzman

 When you get an assignment due date from a client, don’t wait until the last minute to submit a story by deadline, suggests Sinrich.
 “Always aim to be ahead of the curve.
 If you have the time to finish up a story due the following day, don’t wait until the day it’s due for the sake of it.
 Always try and stay ahead of schedule.
 This will ensure that, when the situation does arise where you submit something last minute, it’s unusual as opposed to every time,” says Sinrich.
 Here’s what freelancers can do with 15 minutes.